Sakura Hime: The Legend of Princess Sakura: Moon Princess group

-A doll Enju made to look just like Sakura; Enju made her out of leaves and branches of an Elm tree.
+A doll Enju made to look just like Sakura; Enju made her out of leaves and branches of an Elm tree and a laptis lazuli stone, which became her core.
 She despises Sakura because Enju chose Sakura over her, and has taken Sakura's place on more than one occasion.
 In volume 10, it is shown that she developed feelings for Hayate and sprinkles him with moon water to break his curse.
 After Enju discover her "friendship" with Hayate he abandoned her.
-Rurijo tries to kill Sakura but ends up being a follower of her.
+The platonic feelings she has for him bloosoms into romantic ones, once she finds out Hayate's love for her.
+Rurijo tries to kill Sakura but ends up becoming her friend, and Sakura becoming the "master" of her, because Sakura took her in, even after multiple of Rurijo's assassination attempt toward her.
+Even with Hayate being one of her love interest, she states that she cannot forget Enju.
+But Sakura being her new master, she decides to try to kill him.